 The Red Sox bottomed-out with 90 losses and a ninth place finish in 1966, while average attendance fell to 10,000 fans per game.
 But the 1967 Impossible Dream team overcame 100-1 odds to win the AL pennant on the last day of the season and build the foundation that Red Sox Nation rests upon to this day!

 Seven-game defeats in the 1967, 1975, and 1986 World Series only seemed to stoke the passion of Red Sox fans.
-When the 2004 Red Sox staged one of the great comebacks in sports history by overcoming a 0-3 win-deficit to defeat the New York Yankees and then sweeping the Cardinals in the World Series, Red Sox Nation was in full-flower.
+When the 2004 Red Sox staged the greatest comebacks in sports history by overcoming a 0-3 win-deficit to defeat the New York Yankees and then sweep the Cardinals in the World Series, Red Sox Nation was in full-flower.